A. S. Arya: Awards and honours

 Arya is an elected Fellow of the Indian National Academy of Engineering (INAE) and the Institution of Engineers (India).
 The Indian Institute of Technology, Roorkee awarded him the annual research award, Khosla National Award, in 1980 and he received the Jai Krishna Award of the Indian Society of Earthquake Technology in 1982.
 The FICCI award of the Federation of Indian Chamber of Commerce and Industry reached him in 1986, followed by the National Design Award of the Institution of Engineers (India), the next year.
 The United Nations honoured him with the Sasakawa Disaster Prevention Award in 1997.
-The Government of India included him in the 2002 Republic Day honours list for the civilian award of the Padma Shri.
+The Government of India included him in the 2002 Republic Day honours list for the Padma Shri, India’s fourth-highest civilian award.
 The National Institute of Disaster Management, an autonomous body under the Ministry of Home Affairs, awarded him the Disaster Mitigation Award in 2006.